Burnaby Women's Counselling

 Life Transitions Counselling.
 Two men sitting

 Hi, my name is Leena Mehta, and I am a registered clinical counsellor in Burnaby (#19428).
-I’ve worked as a counsellor for over eight years and am dedicated to helping individuals with life transitions.
+I’ve worked as a counsellor for over eight years and am dedicated to helping women with life transitions.
 You don’t have to go through it alone.
-I support individuals like you who are moving provinces, starting a new job or processing the end of a long-term relationship.
-I provide life transition counselling in Burnaby and online to both adults and youth.
+I support high-achieving women who are navigating stress, grief, identity shifts, and emotional overwhelm.

 Tired of feeling alone?
 What if I told you that you can access support and worry less about the future?
 Let’s work together and focus on your strength and resilience.